myclabs/jquery.confirm/README.md

 List of the options:

 * `text`: Text to display in the dialog
+* `title`: Title of the dialog (can be empty, the dialog will not have a header then)
 * `confirm`: Handler executed when the user confirms
 * `cancel`: Handler executed when the user cancels
 * `confirmButton`: Label of the confirm button